epics-containers/epics-containers.github.io/docs/user/tutorials/create_beamline.rst

 In this tutorial we will create the test beamline repository ``bl01t``.
-When the project ``bl01t`` is pushed to GitHub, continuous integration will generate helm charts for each IOC instance it defines and push them to your GitHub account's OCI registry.
+When the project ``bl01t`` is pushed to GitHub, continuous integration will verify that each of the IOCs in the beamline are valid by launching them with basic configuration.

+Each of these instances will be using a
+Generic IOC image.
+Ideally the CI for each Generic IOC should have already run system tests against simulated hardware. (this is something we aspire to using simulated hardware provided by `Tickit <https://github.com/dls-controls/tickit>`_)

 The beamline will come with a single example IOC and further steps in the following tutorials will teach you how to add your own.

 For accelerator domains the approach described here will be identical.
-The only difference is that IOCs are split by domain rather than by beamline.
+The only difference is that IOC repos are split by domain rather than by beamline.
 A different naming convention will be used for accelerator domains (to be determined).